sduclassroom/splab1/variants/variant05.md

 Output the following information:

 * Top `n` dates as per the number of unique hosts.
 * The number of request for each of the dates.
 * The percentage of requests for each of the dates with respect to the total number of requests on these `n` particular dates.

+Hint: in URL `https://github.com/sduclassroom/splab1/` host is `github.com`.

 Sample output: